cucumber/common/compatibility-kit/javascript/features/markdown/markdown.md

 Here is an example of what it looks like:

-* This is a typical table:
+* Given this is a typical table:

 | name | age |
 | ---- | --: |